cms-sw/cmssw/L1Trigger/TrackFindingTMTT/README.md

+# N.B.
+THE GIT INSTRUCTIONS HERE APPLY TO THE ORIGINAL TMTT GIT REPO, SO SHOULD BE IGNORED IF USING THE HYBRID REPO.

 # Setup instructions to just run

 To checkout and run, or if your modifications won't need to be put into the central repository, do (on an SL7 machine):